The air is getting colder, the wind is picking up, and your instincts are starting to tell you that it’s time to hunker down indoors.

 Don’t do it.

 Fall is the best time of year to get outside and enjoy the fresh air before winter’s chill numbs your fingers.
-It’s a great time to get your kids some exercise and make memories that will last a lifetime.
+It’s a great time to get your kids some exercise, marvel at the fall foliage, and make memories that will last a lifetime.

 The good news is that budget-friendly activities are as plentiful as apples in the fall.
 Let’s take a look at what you can do to get your family outside without breaking the bank.